 You must be curious about what laser dentistry is used for.
 Well, there are a lot of dental treatments that are being replaced by pain-free laser dental treatments like:

-Lasers can remove tumours from the palate, gums, and sides of the lips and cheeks through pain- and suture-free methods.
+Lasers can remove tumors from the palate, gums, and sides of the lips and cheeks through pain- and suture-free methods.

-Local anaesthesia and traditional drills are often not needed with laser treatments.
+Local anesthesia and traditional drills are often not needed with laser treatments.
 Lasers can kill bacteria in a cavity, which can aid in the long-term health of a tooth.